bcgov/nr-get-token/backend/README.md

 ### Database Setup

 The backend requires a valid Postgres database to connect to in order to function.
-Please ensure you have installed a Postgres server on your local development machine before attempting to start up the backend application.
+Please ensure you have either installed a Postgres server on your local development machine OR have an equivalent Postgres database available to connect to BEFORE attempting to start up the backend application.

 #### Database Initialization